By Glen C. Strathy

 2. Fixed Attitude (internal state):

 The impact character throughline is usually set in the domain that is opposite to the main character.
 If the main character's domain is Situation, the impact character's domain will be Fixed Attitude (its opposite).
 Certainly, Voldemort's attitude remains fixed throughout the entire series.
-Even at the climax, he refuses to reconsider his actions and shows no remorse.
+Even at the climax, he refuses to reconsider his actions or beliefs and shows no remorse.

 3. Manipulation (internal change):